Office Chair Exercises

 Do these exercises up to 6 times a day.
 Why not book bookmark this page and refer to it daily?

 As with all exercises these must not be rushed and if symptoms persist you may wish to seek professional help.
-Why not contact Hugo for some friendly advice – click link below to use our online form:
+Why not contact Hugo for some friendly advice – use our online form.

 In the mean time here are some tip for general well being.